mcpar-land/resume-gen/source-files/resume.md

 October 2019 - Present

-- Contract work on various projects using Firebase, React, Stripe, Wordpress, and other services
+- Contract work on various projects using Firebase, React, Stripe, Wordpress, Webflow, Squarespace and other services

 </div>